MichaelSault/MotionDataVisualizer/README.md

   - [ ] Ball/Socket Joints
   - [ ] Hinge Joint
   - [ ] Scapular Joint
+  - [ ] Saddle Joint
+- [ ] Build a human outline/skeleton that implenets the above joints
 - [ ] Find an example of motion data
   - [ ] Check out accosiated skeleton
   - [ ] Make a comparable skeleton that works with motion data